 - I. Delivering world-class data, analysis and information to the industry and policy-makers. - II.
-Promoting membership and third-party engagement by using the Organization's convening power to provide a forum for dialogue between and within the public and private sectors. - III.
+Using the Organization's convening power to provide a forum for dialogue between and within the public and private sectors. - III.
 Facilitating the development of projects and promotion programmes through public-private partnerships.